Increasing Autonomy in the Mental Health Act

 So what does the report recommend?

 These recommendations take two important steps.
 First, in order to give more weight to people's wishes, you first need to know what they are.
-They encourage people to make their wishes known in advance and require professionals to seek out and record them when making decisions.
+They encourage people to make their wishes known in advance and make sure professionals seek out and record them when making decisions.
 The second step is to improve transparency by requiring decision-makers to record when and why they don't follow a person's wishes.
 This enables the next step, which is to allow people to challenge decisions they disagree with.
 The recommendations go halfway on this, giving limited appeal rights over treatment.

 But is this a fundamental shift in the balance of power?
 I'm not convinced.
 To do that you would need to increase the number of decisions where the patient has the final say.
 These remain very, very few.
 Transparency is a good first step, but it is only that.